Concerned Women for America: Religious education in public schools

-National sovereignty
+United Nations

-The CWA originally opposed the U.S. involvement in the United Nations, but have since accepted the UN and instead focus on the alleged dangers of conferences and treaties.
+The CWA originally opposed U.S. involvement in the United Nations, but have since accepted the UN and instead focus on the alleged dangers of conferences and treaties.
 The CWA has more influence in international affairs than many other conservative organizations because they are active in the UN.

 The CWA opposed CEDAW, The Convention on the Elimination of all Forms of Discrimination Against Women, which was adopted by the UN in 1979.
 They view CEDAW as a tool to undermine the traditional family and guarantee global abortion and prostitution.
+Similarly, the CWA sees the CRC (the Convention on the Rights of the Child) as a way for globalists, working through the UN, to "sever children from their families and religious communities", as described by authors Buss and Didi.

 Sexual exploitation

-The CWA sees a problem with men becoming addicted to pornography asserting that it leads to the exploitation and victimization of women.
+The CWA believes that men becoming addicted to pornography leads to the exploitation and victimization of women.

 In addition to pornography, the CWA opposes prostitution.
 The CWA believes that legalizing prostitution would increase sex trafficking, not decrease it as other organizations have proposed.

 The CWA has been actively involved in the prevention of sex trafficking; working closely with the National Organization for Women, the Family Research Council, Catholics for a Free Choice, Gloria Steinem, and Chuck Colson, the CWA has increased awareness of this issue, and was a major contributor in the establishment of The Trafficking Victims Protection Act (TVPA) in 2000.

 In response to Google and Mozilla's plans to test a standard which would encrypt the Domain Name System, which could possibly impede internet surveillance by law enforcement, a CWA spokesperson said "We believe it is important for all stakeholders in the internet ecosystem to work together to ensure that encrypted DNS does not lead to unintended consequences that harm our children."